I still remember the day when performance anxiety became a thing for me.

 Remember, some nerves are good.
 A healthy dose of adrenaline keeps you alert and active so your performance doesn’t lag.
 But you don’t need to let your fear rule you or run you away from something you love.
 You can tame the beast, overcome performance anxiety, and live to tell about it!

-More Resources for Teens Dealing With Performance Anxiety
+More Resources on Christian Teens and Performance Anxiety

 - Lacking Self-Confidence?
 You Don’t Need It!